kbknapp/blog-kbknapp-dev/posts/012_network_coordinates.md

 ![Fig. 07](../imgs/net-coords-007.svg)

-In the diagram we got luck and a single check made everything accurate again.
-However, a real world update to `C` could have well made it accurate for `B` but now `A` is not accurate so it needs to adjust, etc. etc.
+In the diagram a single check made everything accurate again.
+However, a real world update to `C` could have well made it accurate for `B` but now `A` is not accurate any longer so it needs to adjust, etc. etc.

+> **NOTE:**
+> Additionally, the direction of movement is calculated from the position of
+> the remote, which the diagram doesn't accurately reflect because it would
+> have made the sequence more confusing as stabilization can take many rounds.

 ### Error Estimates